charlesdwmorrison/L6/README.md

 # L6
-L6 is a C# .Net Core console-based load generator.
-It can be used in CI pipelines and is a replacement for the deprecated Visual Studio Load Test tool.
+L6 is a C# .Net Core load generator designed to be used in CI pipelines using standard test agent machines.

+It started life as replacement for the deprecated Visual Studio Load Test tool.

 The idea is to execute multi-threaded performance/load tests as easily as functional tests.

 Advancements over vernerable tools such as [Netling](https://github.com/hallatore/Netling) include:
 - .Net core (L6 can be executed on Linux or a Mac).
-- Correlation so that you can add data.
+- Correlation so that you can add data and vary the body or URI.
-- More than one URL or endpoint (scripts consisting of multiple URLs can be used, and user flows created).
+- Ability to test more than one URL or endpoint at a time.
+Scripts consisting of multiple URLs can be used, and user flows created.
 - Can be run in a DevOps pipeline.

-It basically a CI/CD tool for performance tests.
+L6 is basically a CI/CD tool for performance testing.

 ## Features
 - .Net Core